Lughaidh-w/MongoDB-Movie-Database/README.md

 # SQL Movie Database

-This project uses python to get data from an API and creates an SQL database of the data.
+This project gets movie data with web scrapping and using APIs.
+The data is then loaded into SQL.